What is Automotive BDC Software?

 Examples: Elead CRM, VinSolutions, DriveCentric, DealerSocket, ProMax, AutoRaptor

-3. AI BDC Software / Virtual Assistants
+AI BDC Agents / Virtual Assistants

 This is the fastest-growing category.